Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Introduction

 \subsection{Additive Case}

 One of the fundamental non-normal random matrix models is the \emph{Ginibre ensemble} $Z_N$, which is a sequence of $N\times N$ random matrices with i.i.d. complex Gaussian entries, with variance $1/N$.
 The limiting empirical eigenvalue distribution, which is a normalized counting measure $\frac{1}{N}\sum_{j=1}^N \delta_{\lambda_j}$ of the eigenvalues $\{\lambda_j\}$ of $Z_N$, converges to the uniform probability measure on the unit disk \cite{Ginibre1965}.
-The reader is referred to \cite{Bordenave-Chafai-circular} for an excellent survey on the circular law.
-The limit random variable, in the sense of $\ast$-distribution, is called the circular operator \cite{DVV-circular}.
+The reader is referred to \cite{Bordenave-Chafai-circular} for a survey on the circular law.
+The limit random variable, in the sense of $\ast$-distribution, is called the circular operator~\cite{DVV-circular}.
 If we consider the \emph{process} $Z_N(t)$ of random matrices with i.i.d. entries of complex Brownian motion at time $t/N$, the limiting empirical eigenvalue distribution at time $t$ is the uniform probability measure on the disk of radius $\sqrt{t}$.
-The limit of $Z_N(t)$ is a ``free stochastic process," a one-parameter family of random variables in $\A$, which is called the free circular Brownian motion $c_t$.
+The limit in $\ast$-distribution of $Z_N(t)$ is a ``free stochastic process," a one-parameter family of random variables in $\A$, which is called the free circular Brownian motion $c_t$.
+At each $t>0$, $Z_N(t)$ has the same distribution as $\sqrt{t}Z_N$, and $c_t$ has the same distribution as $\sqrt{t} c_1$.

 The standard free circular Brownian motion starts with the condition $c_0=0$.
 We consider a more general free stochastic process: a free stochastic process that starts at an arbitrary random variable $x_0\in\A$ and has the same increments as the standard free circular Brownian motion.
 Such a process has the form $x_0+c_t$ where $x_0$ and $c_t$ are freely independent.